 Film & TV

 Everyone loves a good thriller: the kind of movie that gets your heart racing, adrenaline pumping, and maybe even makes you lose a night of sleep.
-The best thriller movies, though, are the ones you can stream right away, from the comfort of your own couch.
-This list contains everything from psychological thrillers to crime dramas, all available right now for your viewing pleasure.
+The best mystery thrillers, though, are the ones you can stream right away, from the comfort of your own couch.
+This list contains everything from psychological thrillers and suspense movies, to crime dramas and cat and mouse tales—all available right now for your viewing pleasure.

 When the mysterious Kat Carter (Eliza Taylor) arrives in town, the fragile balance between the town’s gentrified middle-class and dark drug-dealing underbelly collapses.
 Kat befriends Beaver, a teenage boy who was lured into one of the town’s illicit gangs that is heavily involved with the transport of drugs in the surrounding area.
 Pablo Schreiber plays Wyatt Rivers, the local drug-dealer, and Lena Headey appears as a police handler trying to bring the drug suppliers down.
 This thriller shows both sides of the track with equal understanding.